adaltas/node-nikita/src/core/chmod.coffee.md

 ## Options

-*   `target`
-    Where the file or directory is copied.
 *   `mode`
     Permissions of the file or the parent directory.
-*   `log`
-    Function called with a log related messages.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `stat` (Stat instance, optional)
     Pass the Stat object relative to the target file or directory, to be used as an optimization.
+*   `target`
+    Where the file or directory is copied.

-## Callback parameters
+## Callback Parameters

 *   `err`
     Error object if any.
-*   `modified`
+*   `status`
-    Number of permissions with modifications.
+    Value is "true" if file permissions was created or modified.

 ## Example